ComposeCode/RHEL7-RHCE-course-helper/chapter7/section7-1.md

 - /var/lib/nfs/etab: Server file that records entries for exported shares whether or not they are remotely mounted.
 This file is updated each time a share is exported or unexported.
 - /etc/fstab: Client file system table that contains a list of shares to be mounted at system reboots or manually with the mount command.
 This file also maintains a list of local file systems.
 - /etc/mtab: Client file that keeps track of mounted shares, as well as the local file systems. the mount and umount commands update file.
 - /etc/sysconfig/nfs: A server- and client-side NFS startup configuration file.

 ### The /etc/exports File and NFS Server Options

 The /etc/exports file defines the configuration for NFS shares.
 It contains one-line entry per share to be exported.
 For each share, a pathname, client information and options are included.

+These options govern the share access on the clients.
+Options must be enclosed within parentheses and there must not be any space following the hostname.
+If an option is specified, it will override its default setting; the other defaults will remain effective.

+- *